 If you would like to join, choose a monthly amount with which you are comfortable, download our standing order and gift aid form and send them back to us at Freepost RRBS-CAZU-YCLK, King’s College, Development Office, South Road, TAUNTON, TA1 3LA

 Your involvement, at whatever level, is much more important to us than the amount you donate.

 Enhancing King's Projects

-The Enhancing King's Fund has been established in order to support the academic, sporting, pastoral and extra-curricular needs of every pupil within the school.
+The Enhancing King's Fund has been established in order to support the academic, sporting, pastoral and co-curricular needs of every pupil within the school.
 To sustain the excellence of our provision to increasing numbers it is vital to plan ahead and build for the future.